 The 2008 global financial crisis had a significant impact of the Spanish economy.

 Today, the economy is more mature, more diversified, and more resilient.

-It is now considered by many as one of the best times to invest in Spanish Property.
-Property purchase prices have increased over the last 2 years (after a long period of decline and flatness since 2008), but are still not at 2008 levels.
+It is now considered by many as a good time to invest in Spanish Property.
+Property purchase prices have increased over the last 2-3 years (after a long period of decline and flatness since 2008), but are still not at 2008 levels.
 On the other hand, Property rentals prices, on average, are now higher than before the 2008 peak's, underpinned in many areas by Spain's continued growth in Tourism.

 The graph below (based on Banco de Espana data) shows how the Spanish property market has been recovering in recent years after the impact of the 2008 economic crisis.

 In the latest update on the national Spanish House Price Index--as of end of March 2019 -- the national index increased by 6.24% over the preceding 12 month period.
 (In the previous 2 year period it was 5.6% (last year) and 4.7% (2 years ago).
 Most Property Industry Analysts suggest that this trend looks set to continue during 2019 and through 2020.